 For more reading, please click on the references below

-- While there are no immediate symptoms in the newborn apart from potential hypotonia, obvious signs like a floppy head do appear within the first few months and these manifestations will prevail into adulthood without effective treatment
+- There are no immediate symptoms in the newborn apart from potential hypotonia.
+Those affected fail to achieve important developmental milestones in early life and a floppy head is a common manifestation that will prevail into adulthood without effective treatment

-- Patients who cannot attain head control by 1.5 years or being underweight at a young age are at an increased risk of death2
+- Patients who have not attained head control by 1.5 years or being underweight at a young age are at an increased risk of death2

-- A large proportion of MCT8-deficient patients may have evaded diagnosis and would benefit from being properly diagnosed
+- A large proportion of patients with MCT8 deficiency may have evaded diagnosis and would benefit from being properly diagnosed

 - A recent study highlights the major delays that currently exist in diagnosing this disease2

 - In patients with MCT8 deficiency, there are very high serum (F)T3 concentrations T3, low to normal serum (F)T4 concentrations and slightly elevated serum TSH concentrations1-3

 - MCT8 deficiency can be diagnosed by an inexpensive and simple (F)T3 test added to the standard thyroid function panel (TSH, FT4) that can be followed by a confirmatory genetic test